 "History will be kind to me," Churchill once said, "for I intend to write it."

-For all his flaws, when civilization needed someone willing to stand alone against evil, Churchill was there.
-The Black Dog howling at his heels.
-Paint still drying on his canvas.
-The photo of Mrs. Everest by his bed.
+For all his failures — and they were real, and they killed people — when Western civilization needed someone willing to stand alone against something genuinely evil, Churchill was there.
+The Black Dog at his heels.
+Paint still drying.
+The photograph of Mrs. Everest by his bed.

 Disclaimer This analysis of Winston Churchill's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Churchill.